thomasdeppisch/eMagLS/README.md

 ## Changelog
 ### 2022-09-19
+- Add `getEMagLsFiltersEMA.m` to generate eMagLS rendering filters for equatorial microphone arrays (EMA)</br>
+(add the respective `getCH.m` and `ch_stackOrder.m` functions)</br>
+(this is does not have an example configuration in `testEMagLs.m` yet)</br>
+(the rendering filters for "complex" SH basis types do not function as intended yet)</br>
+(the implementation of the diffuseness constraint has not been verified yet)
-- Add reference rendering filters for complex SH convention for verification
+- Add reference rendering filters for "complex" SH convention for verification
-- Update `getMagLsFilters.m`, `getEMagLsFilters.m` and `getEMagLs2Filters.m` to use complex delay with subsample precision and restore original inter-aural group delay difference after magnitude least-squares optimization</br>
+- Update `getMagLsFilters.m`, `getEMagLsFilters.m` and `getEMagLs2Filters.m` to use delays with subsample precision and restore original inter-aural group delay difference after magnitude least-squares optimization</br>
+(add the respective `applySubsampleDelay.m` function)</br>
 (this causes the resulting MagLS, eMagLS and eMagLS2 rendering filters to be different in a non-meaningful way at very high frequencies)</br>
 (therefore the reference for MagLS, eMagLS and eMagLS2 rendering filters are updated for verification)
 ### 2022-06-15